clayne/FROST-Fast/README.md

 From the main menu, go to Settings > Gameplay. _New Game Difficulty_ should be set as _Survival_.

-This is also a good time to adjust your HUD and Pipboy colors.
-Go to Settings > Display.
-I like to use white, so I max out all of these sliders:
+In Settings > Display, personalize your HUD and Pipboy colors if needed.

 * HUD Color R
 * HUD Color G